SchwarzRene/Eduflow/PROJECT_STRUCTURE.md

 ---

-**Project restructured for better organization and maintainability** ✨
+**EduFlow Pro - Project restructured for better organization and maintainability** ✨